GlacioHack/xdem/docs/source/intro.rst

 Dealing with DEM precision
 **************************

-While dealing with **accuracy** is quite straightforward, as it consists of minimizing the difference corresponding to possible biases between several datasets, assessing the **precision** of DEMs can be much more complex.
+While dealing with **accuracy** is quite straightforward as it consists of minimizing the differences (biases) between several datasets, assessing the **precision** of DEMs can be much more complex.
-The measurement error of a DEM is usually described by a single metric:
+Measurement errors of a DEM cannot be quantified by a simple difference and require statistical inference.

+The **precision** of DEMs has generally been reported by a single metric, for example: :math:`\pm` 2 m, but recent studies have shown the limitations of simplified metrics and provide more statistically advanced methods.
+However, the lack of a simple implementation in a modern programming language makes these methods hard to reproduce and validate.
+One of the goals of ``xdem`` is to simplify state-of-the-art statistical measures, to allow accurate DEM uncertainty estimation for everyone, regardless of one's statistical talent.

+The tools for quantifying DEM precision are described in :ref:`spatialstats`.